PGallagher69/BeginningLaravel/SetupInstructions/Vagrant/vagrant-7.md

       to: /home/vagrant/code/phpMyAdmin
 ```

-  10. Set the &quot;_sites:_&quot; mapping to the name of your Project by addin the following lines to the end of the "_sites:" section, replacing [**_ProjectName_**] with the name of your Project;
+10. Set the "_sites:_" mapping to the name of your Project by adding the following lines to the end of the "_sites:" section, replacing [**_ProjectName_**] with the name of your Project;

 ```
     - map: www.[ProjectName].local
       to: /home/vagrant/code/[ProjectName]/public
 ```

 11. Note the use of lowercase for the drive numbers and forward slashes for paths.
 12. Save the file and close your text editor.

 | Previous | Next |
 | -------- | ---- |